trap-representation/Chlore/examples/README.md

 If the same immediate is being pushed frequently, consider storing it in a general purpose register (if the implementation/target supports/has one).

-NOTE All the examples here use the `Msasm-stvm` implementation, and may need some modifications to make them work on other implementations.
+NOTE All the examples here are made to work on the `Msasm-stvm` implementation, and may need some modifications to make them work on other implementations.